-in relation to the financial statements for the year ended 31 December 2021
+in relation to the financial statements for the year ended 31 December 2022

-The Directors accept responsibility for the preparation of the annual financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the Companies and Allied Matters Act (CAMA) 2020, the Financial Reporting Council of Nigeria Act, 201 I, the Banks and Other Financial Institutions Act 2020 and relevant Central Bank of Nigeria Guidelines and Circulars.
+The Directors accept responsibility for the preparation of the annual financial statements that give a true and fair view in accordance with IFRS Standards as issued by the International Accounting Standard Board and in the manner required by the Companies and Allied Matters Act (CAMA) 2020, the Financial Reporting Council of Nigeria Act, 2011, the Banks and Other Financial Institutions Act 2020 and relevant Central Bank of Nigeria Guidelines and Circulars.

-The Directors further accept responsibility for maintaining adequate accounting records as required by the Companies and Allied Matters Act (CAMA).
-2020 and for such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.
+The Directors further accept responsibility for maintaining adequate accounting records as required by the Companies and Allied Matters Act (CAMA) 2020 and for such internal control as the Directors determine is necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.

-The Directors have made en assessment of the Mortgage Bank's ability to continue as a going concern and have no reason to believe the Mortgage Bank will not remain a going Concern in the year ahead.
+The Directors have made an assessment of the Mortgage Bank's ability to continue as a going concern and have no reason to believe the Mortgage Bank will not remain a going concern in the year ahead.